 Understanding the properties of operations and the relationships between them allows for more flexible use.

-A good sense of operations relies on a good knowledge of the relationships between numbers and between operations.
+A good operation sense relies on good knowledge of the relationships between numbers and between operations.

 Understanding the properties of the operations allows one to develop efficient computational strategies; for example, since multiplication is distributive, one can compute \(5\; \times \;12\) by performing \(\left( {5\; \times \;10} \right)\; + \;\left( {5\; \times \;2} \right)\).